 The project brings together scientists from Murdoch University and the Departments of Water and Environmental Regulation and Biodiversity, Conservation and Attractions in a collaborative effort to study the relationship between the different variables across a range of habitats within the wetland system.

+A snapshot summary the first 12 months of the integrated ecological monitoring program was produced in 2019.
 The snapshot improves our knowledge of the physical and ecological characteristics of the wetlands and identifies critical habitats and/or food sources for waterbirds utilising the wetlands.
 It can also be used in reviewing surge barrier operations and informing the Vasse Wonnerup wetlands Operational Plan.

 The Black Bream recruitment study aims to monitor and assess the recovery of Black Bream in the Vasse Wonnerup wetlands after a major fish kill in April 2013 and to better understand the causes of poor breeding and survival of juvenile Bream in the years after the event.